 9. Evaluate the Appropriate Technologies

-There are a wide range of technology options for websites, web forms, landing pages and nurture email campaigns.
-Some are reasonably priced and do not represent a significant cost for most small and mid size businesses.
+Many technology options exist for websites, web forms, landing pages, and nurture email campaigns.
+Some are reasonably priced and do not represent a significant cost for most small and mid-size businesses.

 Depending on business requirements, an inbound marketing consultant will recommend a specific blend of technologies.